Simon Tibbling: Brøndby

 On 21 July 2017, Tibbling signed a five-year deal with Danish top tier side Brøndby.
 He scored his first goal for the club in his Superliga debut, a 1–0 victory against rivals FC Copenhagen, after having come on as a substitute for Besar Halimi in the 88th minute.
 Tibbling quickly established himself in head coach Alexander Zorniger's side, and was nominated for a goal he scored against Silkeborg IF in October 2017, which ended up being awarded ‘Goal of the Season’ by the Danish Football Union, beating out fellow nominees including Christian Eriksen and Peter Ankersen.
 His first season in Brøndby was highly successful, making 35 appearances across all competitions and scoring three goals, as Brøndby made a failed push for the league championship, ending in second place behind FC Midtjylland.
 However, Tibbling appeared as a starter as Brøndby beat Silkeborg IF 3–1 in the 2017–18 Danish Cup final.

 In his second season at Brøndby, controversy arose in September 2018, as tabloid B.T. revealed a confrontation between Tibbling and head coach Zorniger after a match in October the previous year.
 This had led to Tibbling contacting director of football, Troels Bech the following day.
 The case came a month after league rivals Midtjylland had offered DKK 7.5 million (€1 million) in an effort to sign him, efforts which were not immediately dismissed by Tibbling and his agent, fuelling doubts about his commitment to his club.
 Tibbling would personally experience a strong 2018–19 season, making 43 appearances in which he scored five goals, as Brøndby, however, went through a tumultuous period.
 The club had dropped off to fourth place and lost the cup final to Midtjylland, while head coach Zorniger had been dismissed halfway through the season.

 In the following season, Tibbling slowly saw his playing time diminished under new head coach Niels Frederiksen, as a foot injury suffered in August 2019 kept him out for three months.

 Emmen

 On 27 July 2020, Tibbling agreed to sign for Dutch Eredivisie club FC Emmen, joining the club on a two-year contract with an option of another year.

 Randers

 In May 2021, Tibbling returned to the Danish Superliga, signing a four-year contract with Randers FC.

 Sarpsborg 08

-On 29 July 2022, Randers FC announced that Tibbling had been sold to the Norwegian club Sarpsborg 08.
+On 29 July 2022, Randers announced that Tibbling had been sold to the Norwegian Eliteserien club Sarpsborg 08.
+He signed a two-year contract with the club.
+He made his debut for 08 on 7 August, starting in a 3–1 away loss to Strømsgodset.
+On 11 September, he scored his first goal for the club, helping his side to a 3–1 away victory against Aalesund.

+Fram

+On 20 March 2025, Icelandic club Fram announced the signing of Tibbling.